 Another very nice looking and extremely informative anthology of bamboos, this beautifully illustrated book covers a couple hundred varieties of the most attractive tropical and subtropical bamboos.
 Not only fun to look at, but also filled with useful, specific advice for planting and growing.

 If you’re thinking about growing bamboo on a larger, maybe even an industrial scale, then this is the book for you.
-Lewis and Miles are positively the North America authorities on large scale bamboo cultivation.
+Lewis and Miles are positively the North American authorities on large-scale bamboo cultivation.
 An invaluable resource for any bamboo farmer, the book is loaded with practical information on the growing, harvesting and marketing of bamboo for myriad purposes.